늑대와 함께 춤을 (A Dance with a Wolf) (2021)

 전시와 관련한 모든 텍스트는 관객이 전시를 관람한 후 퇴장 시에 제공되며, 관객들은 이미 일어난 사건을, 단서를 통해 사후에 추적 하듯 글을 읽게 된다. (전시서문 바로 읽기)

-As soon as the lift door is opened, the audience discovers an artificial meadow with real fallen leaves spread out with a thick scent of grass.
-The side and ceiling of the space have an industrial appearance like cement and steel structure, and a large blank screen is installed in the front.
-As the audience enters, a yellow tungsten light slowly falls on the screen and the floor halfway, then slowly turns off again after 10 minutes.
+As the lift door opens, the audience encounters an artificial meadow with real fallen leaves, carrying a thick scent of grass.
+The side walls and ceiling are raw and industrial, with exposed cement and steel structures.
+At the front of the space stands a large blank screen.
+A yellow tungsten light slowly illuminates the screen and part of the floor, only to dim and fade away after 10 minutes.